turquoise-hexagon/prtutils/doc/rst/prtcommit.rst

 -----------
 prtcommit commits the changes made to a ports repository to git with a formatted message

-it requires to be run from the root of the ports repository
+it requires to be run from a port port repository